 - 400-3 PRINCIPLES OF LINGUISTICS.
 Principles and techniques of linguistic analysis illustrated through survey of major structural components of language.
 Recommended for those preparing to teach English. - 403-3 HISTORY OF THE ENGLISH LANGUAGE.
-Historical survey of major phonological and grammatical changes in English language from its Indo-European antecedents to the present.

-- 404-3 CHAUCER: CANTERBURY TALES.
+Historical survey of major phonological and grammatical changes in English language from its Indo-European antecedents to the present. - 404-3 CHAUCER: CANTERBURY TALES.
 The Canterbury Tales read in Middle English.
 Prerequisite: ENG 102. - 405-3 PRAGMATICS.
 Study of principles controlling how implicit levels of meaning are expressed in language and how context influences the interpretation of meaning. - 406-3 OLD ENGLISH LANGUAGE.
 Sounds, grammar, and vocabulary of the Old English Language including readings in Old English poetry and prose. - 408-3 PHONOLOGICAL ANALYSIS.
 Principles of linguistic analysis and interpretation as applied to sound systems of language.
 Prerequisite: ENG 400 recommended. - 409-3 SYNTACTIC ANALYSIS.
-Principles of syntactic analysis and interpretation as applied to clause and sentence level structures. - 412-3 DIGITAL LITERACIES.
+Principles of syntactic analysis and interpretation as applied to clause and sentence level structures. - 410-3 RHETORIC, WRITING, AND CITIZENSHIP.
+Examination of rhetoric's role in US citizenship both past and present.
+Student will write analytical and persuasive documents.
+Service learning project required.
+Prerequisite: ENG 102 with a grade C or better. - 412-3 DIGITAL LITERACIES.
 Students will investigate digital literacy-electronic technologies, discursive practices, and cyberspaces.
 Analysis and assessment of digital artifacts, cultures, and texts.
 Prerequisite: completion of ENG 102 with a grade of C or better. - 416-3 LANGUAGE AND SOCIETY.
 Relationships among language, society, and culture, and their implications for education and intercultural communication.
 Topics include language variation, socialization, and ethnography of communication. - 417-3 LANGUAGE AND ETHNICITY.
 Introduce students to linguistic thought through definitions of ethnicity, case studies of diverse language communities, ethnic crossing via language, and inter-ethnic communication.
-Prerequisite: junior standing or higher or signed consent of instructor. - 418-3 LANGUAGE ENDANGERMENT AND DEATH.
-The concept of linguistic diversity as well as the socio-political and economic factors presenting threats to this diversity.
-Prerequisite: junior standing or higher or consent of instructor. - 420-3 TOPICS IN FILM STUDIES.
+Prerequisite: junior standing or higher or signed consent of instructor. - 420-3 TOPICS IN FILM STUDIES.
 A variable topics course focusing on the history and aesthetic development of one or two film genres, styles or historical periods.
-Prerequisites: ENG 102 with a grade of C or better; junior standing or consent of instructor. - 432-3 MAJOR AMERICAN WRITERS OF THE 20TH CENTURY.
+Prerequisites: ENG 102 with a grade of C or better; junior standing or consent of instructor.

+- 432-3 MAJOR AMERICAN WRITERS OF THE 20TH CENTURY.
 Short prose by authors such as James, Cather, Faulkner, O'Connor, Hemingway, Fitzgerald, and Wright.
 Prerequisite: ENG 102. - 443-3 PROSODY.
 Students will both study and write metrical poetry.
 All aspects of versification will be considered.
 For both literature majors and creative writing minors.
-Prerequisites: ENG 102.

-- 444-3 CREATIVE NONFICTION.
+Prerequisite: ENG 102. - 444-3 CREATIVE NONFICTION.
 Writing practice in and examination of a wide variety of modes and subjects comprising the genre of creative nonfiction, i.e. memoir, personal essay, lyric essay.
 Workshop format.
 Prerequisite: ENG 290. - 445-3 YOUNG ADULT LITERATURE.
 Historical survey of and contemporary perspectives on young adult literature.
 Students will analyze interactions between literary texts and the cultures in which they are read.
 Prerequisites: ENG 102 with a grade of C or better; junior standing or consent of instructor. - 446-3 STUDIES IN AFRICAN AMERICAN LITERATURE.
 Examine the fiction, poetry, short stories, and essays of African American writers within the context of scholarship and criticism dedicated to the study of Black diasporie cultures.